ThaDaVos/dainty-wsltty/readme.md

 ## Configuration

-Dainty can be configured by editing `configuration.jsonc`.
+Dainty can be configured by editing `configuration.json`.
 The file is generated if it doesn’t exist while running `yarn build`.
-Its schema is defined by [`configuration-schema.json`](https://github.com/alexanderte/dainty-vs/blob/master/configuration-schema.json).
-See [Shared configuration](https://github.com/alexanderte/dainty-shared/blob/master/shared-configuration.md) for configuration shared by Dainty for different applications.
+See [Configuration](https://github.com/alexanderte/dainty-shared/blob/master/configuration.md) for more information.

 ## Extras